ThummeTo/FMISensitivity.jl/README.md

 - FMUs in Scientific Machine Learning, for example as part of Neural(O)DEs or PINNs with [*FMIFlux.jl*](https://github.com/ThummeTo/FMIFlux.jl)
 - gradient-based optimization of FMUs (typically parameters) with [*FMI.jl*](https://github.com/ThummeTo/FMIFlux.jl) (also *dynamic* optimization)
 - linearization, linear analysis and controller design
-- adding directional derivatives for existing FMUs with the power of Julia AD and [*FMIExport.jl*](https://github.com/ThummeTo/FMIExport.jl)
+- adding directional derivatives for existing FMUs with the power of Julia AD and [*FMIExport.jl*](https://github.com/ThummeTo/FMIExport.jl) [Tutorial is WIP]
 - ...

 Supported AD-Frameworks are: